rick-r/marriage-figaro-norway/captions.md

 Mora, mora, e più non sia,
 ria cagion del mio penar.

-Once he's dead, that'll be the end of all this.
+Once he's dead, he's dead, and that'll be the end of all this.

 LA CONTESSA: